I enjoy listening to music. My tastes are quite eclectic.

 Its not just about females though - there are also some good country guys

-Big at the moment is Chris Stapleton, who has released three albums to date,
+Big at the moment is Chris Stapleton, who has released four albums to date,

 Room A is the studio at RCA Nashville where numerous country stars have recorded over the last 50 years.